Enisbeygorus/Multiplayer-Real-Time-Pong/README.md

 to install all the packages.

-After installing all the packages again in the project directory, you can run:
+After installing all the packages in the server directory, you can run:

 ### `npx nodemon server.js`